csb324/eleventy-obsidian-ninareth/notes/Inventory/Items/Scales of Chaos.md

 - Additionally, the Scales hum with a power that you don’t fully understand.
 While the Scales have at least three sorcery points in them, you may use an action to expend those sorcery points.

 ### Chaos Rolls
-* 7 - maybe attracted something that is screeching?
+* 7 -
+* 16 -
+* 4 - when I wake up, Rez is achy.
+The necklace is empty, and I have one fewer sorcery point for the day